ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 ## Distributing certificates and keys

-Let's upload all the files we have painstakingly prepared into the VMs.
+Let's upload all the prepared files into the VMs.
 Make sure the VMs are running, as described in the [previous chapter](03_Launching_the_VM_Cluster.md).
 Also, make sure that [`vmsshsetup.sh`](02_Preparing_Environment_for_a_VM_Cluster.md#automating-establishment-of-vms-authenticity) has been run for all the VMs.